Amtrak Engineer Brandon Bostian To Stand Trial In Deadly 2015 Train Derailment In Port Richmond

 Attorney Tom Kline filed a private criminal complaint years ago after the DA’s office declined to prosecute.

-Defense attorneys say Bostian was something known as situationally unaware, that he already made it through the curve.

-Attorneys who want justice for those killed and injured say accelerated was the last thing that should have happened.
-They call that action wreckless.
+Defense attorneys claim that Bostian was something known as situationally unaware, believing that he already made it through the curve., but attorneys who want justice for those killed and hurt say accelerated was the last thing that should have happened.
+They call that reckless.

 Attorney Brian McMonagle represents Bostian — and says his client, in facing numerous counts of manslaughter, could see significant jail time if convicted.